Alitalia Flight 404: Aircraft

-Passengers and crews
+Passengers and crew

 The aircraft was carrying 40 passengers and 6 crew members.
 The crew members consisted of two pilots and four flight attendants, all of whom were Italian citizens.
 Two Japanese officials from the Oki Electric Industry were also on board and many other passengers were laborers heading home after working in Milan's industrial area.
 Among the passengers on board was Italian actor Roberto Mariano.

 The captain was Raffaele Liberti, aged 47, a 20-year veteran of Alitalia with a total flying time of more than 10,000 hours.
-The first officer (the pilot flying) was Massimo De Fraia, aged 28, who had joined Alitalia in 1989 and was much less experienced than captain Liberti.
+The first officer (the pilot flying) was Massimo De Fraia, aged 28, who had joined Alitalia in 1989 and with 831 hours was much less experienced than captain Liberti.

 Investigation

-Swiss investigators were informed about the accident one hour after the crash.
+Swiss investigators were informed about the accident one hour after the accident.
 The investigation involved at least 80 Swiss investigators.
-Additionally, Italian Interior Minister Vincenzo Scotti sent a team of investigators to the crash site along with the United States' NTSB and FAA.
-Both the Flight Data Recorder and the Cockpit Voice Recorder were recovered from the crash site.
+Additionally, Italian Interior Minister Vincenzo Scotti sent a team of investigators to the accident site along with the United States' NTSB and FAA.
+Both the Flight Data Recorder and the Cockpit Voice Recorder were recovered from the accident site.

 In the initial hours after the accident, several witnesses claimed that the aircraft was on fire before it hit Stadlerberg while others claimed that the aircraft had exploded before it impacted terrain.
 Josef Meier, a spokesman for Swiss air traffic control authorities stated in a news conference that all possible causes, including terrorism, were being evaluated by the investigators.

 Italian news media reported that the mountain was covered with cloud and that there was heavy rain in the area, while Swiss investigators claimed that visibility was good during the accident with light showers occurring at the airport.

-On 16 November, an official from Swiss investigation team stated that the aircraft was flying at a lower altitude than it should have been: "The plane was 300 m too low on its approach, and was slightly off course.
+On 16 November, an official from the Swiss investigation team stated that the aircraft was flying at a lower altitude than it should have been: "The plane was 300 m too low on its approach, and was slightly off course.
 [The captain] was not following the radio beacon signals."
 The statement did not say why the plane was too low.

 Pilot error

 The first officer had initiated a go-around but the captain aborted it.
 He said, "Hold the glide slope, can you hold it?".
-The first officer replied, "Yes".
-Investigators working with McDonnell Douglas concluded that, if the captain had not interrupted the go-around and had a situation awareness as the first officer had, the disaster would have been averted.
-Investigators believe that the reason for the bad call was that the captain had no situation awareness at all and was completely dissatisfied with the first officer's performance during the flight.
+The first officer replied, "Yes, sir".
+Investigators working with McDonnell Douglas concluded that, if the captain had not interrupted the go-around and had a situational awareness as the first officer had, the disaster would have been completely averted.
+Investigators believe that the reason for the bad call was that the captain had no situational awareness at all and was completely dissatisfied with the first officer's performance during the flight.
 As a result, the captain showed a lack of trust in his first officer.